pirica/adult-pay-sites/README.md

 ## Simple installation procedure.

+If you can't open a zip file from kodi you must try the "Advanced installation procedure" (latter in this document)

 ## 1st - Install this repository in [Kodi*](https://kodi.tv/download/)
 1.- Download repository.kodi.filesmonster-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/Filesmonster/releases) and save in a folder accesible from Kodi.